First Grade Curriculum

 Math: Our Math program is called Math Expressions.
 It focuses on learning core skills such as number recognition and counting.
 We learn how to visualize numbers in groups of fives and tens.
 Math Expressions encourages us to explain our math thinking, rather than simply “doing” it.
 We discuss and practice using different ways to solve equations.
 Homework is sent home frequently to reinforce the concepts that are learned in school.

 Social Studies: The first grade focus is on “Me and My Family”.
 We learn about Citizenship, Families, Economics, and Geography (our address).
 Our school also uses the Mind Up curriculum, a program which helps children learn strategies to self-regulate their social and emotional systems.
+We will also focus on character traits and kindness goals throughout the year!

 There will be lots of learning and many new changes happening during this year for your child.
 Most importantly, you are your child’s first and best teacher, so please continue to support your child’s learning at home!